 SECTION 1.
-Notwithstanding section 1B of chapter 41 of the General Laws or any other general or special law to the contrary, there shall be in the town of Carver the appointed office of Treasurer-Collector, which office shall have all the powers, duties, and responsibilities of and be subject to the liabilities and penalties conferred and imposed by law on the offices of Treasurer and Collector under the general laws.
+Notwithstanding section 1B of chapter 41 of the General Laws or any other general or special law to the contrary, there shall be in the town of Carver the appointed office of treasurer-collector, which office shall have all the powers, duties, and responsibilities of and be subject to the liabilities and penalties conferred and imposed by law on the offices of treasurer and collector under the general laws.

 SECTION 2.
-Appointment of such Treasurer-Collector shall be made by the Town Administrator of said town, in consultation with the chairpersons of the finance, capital outlay committees, and Town Accountant, subject to the provisions of the bylaws of said Town of Carver, as they may be amended from time to time, applicable to the appointment by the Town Administrator of other officers of the town, which, as of the effective date of this act, allow the Board of Selectmen, within 15 days of notice of said appointment, to reject the same.
-The Town Administrator, with the approval of the Board of Selectmen of said Town of Carver, may establish an employment contract for a period of up to three years with the Treasurer-Collector for salary, fringe benefits and other conditions of employment, including, but not limited to, severance pay, reimbursement for expenses incurred in the performance of the duties of office, liability insurance and conditions of discipline, termination, dismissal, reappointment, performance standards and leave.
+Appointment of the treasurer-collector shall be made by the town administrator, in consultation with the chair of the finance committee, the chair of the capital outlay committee and the town accountant.
+Said appointment shall be subject to the bylaws of the town of Carver, as they may be amended from time to time, which are applicable to appointments of officers of the town by the town administrator.
+The town administrator, with the approval of the board of selectmen, may establish an employment contract for a period of up to 3 years with the treasurer-collector for salary, fringe benefits and other conditions of employment, including, but not limited to, severance pay, reimbursement for expenses incurred in the performance of the duties of office, liability insurance and conditions of discipline, termination, dismissal, reappointment, performance standards and leave.

 SECTION 3.
-Upon the effective date of this act, the position of elected Treasurer and Collector shall be abolished and the elected incumbent serving at the time of passage of this Act shall serve for the remaining time, or her sooner vacating of office.
-No contracts or liabilities in force on the effective date of this act shall be affected by abolition of the elected office of Treasurer and Collector and consolidation of certain financial functions of the town as provided for herein, and the appointed office created hereunder shall in all respects be the lawful successor of the elected offices so abolished or consolidated.
+Upon the effective date of this act, the position of elected treasurer and collector shall be abolished and the elected incumbent serving on the effective date of this act shall serve until the incumbent's term expires or until vacating the office, whichever occurs first.
+No contracts or liabilities in force on the effective date of this act shall be affected by abolition of the elected office of treasurer and collector and consolidation of certain financial functions of the town as provided for herein, and the appointed office created hereunder shall in all respects be the lawful successor of the elected offices so abolished or consolidated.